havahoxha/tews-jenkins/README.md

 git config --global --add safe.directory '*'
 ```

 This will probably not be an issue if we set a docker agent running a flutter image but for the moment being this could turn out to be a severe security issue.
-Thread carefully, gang!